Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 Yes.
 The tiled scheduler can skip whole K/V blocks that lie entirely in the future and apply an in-tile mask only on diagonal boundary tiles.
 That keeps the mask inside the kernel schedule instead of materializing a dense causal mask, although the exact speedup still depends on sequence length, tile shape, and kernel implementation.

 FlashAttention-3 is a Hopper-specific redesign.
-It uses TMA, WGMMA, warp specialization, and FP8 support to overlap data movement with computation more aggressively.
+It uses TMA, WGMMA, warp specialization, and an FP8 forward path to overlap data movement with computation more aggressively.
 The paper reports up to 740 TFLOPs/s in FP16, about 75% utilization, and close to 1.2 PFLOPs/s in FP8 on H100-class hardware.[4]
+FlashAttention-4 is a later CuTe-DSL implementation co-designed for Blackwell B200 and GB200 GPUs.

 FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness.